TheMaverickProgrammer/is-Engine/Readme.md

 - [Android] Show Reward Video

 ## Extras
 The engine comes with an example (2D platform game) that uses only the functions of the engine, in order to show you its power and how to use it.
-Now imagine what you can do when using Box 2D!
+Now imagine what you can do when using Box 2D and other tools!

 ## In this directory you have two projects :
 - **SFML_AndroidStudio-master** : for Android development with Android Studio